F.4 Procedures for Resolving Complaints of Discrimination and Harassment

 Decision-makers refers to the individuals trained on University policies and procedures and are authorized to determine findings and sanctions.

-Eligible Designee is an individual to whom the Title IX Coordinator and Affirmative Action Officer delegates their authority under these Procedures.
+Designee is an individual to whom a University Official delegates their authority under these Procedures.
 All Eligible Designees must receive appropriate annual training.

-Equity Panel refers to a meeting conducted by the decision-makers to review relevant information and/or hear statements provided by the parties and the University Investigator prior to rendering a finding(s).
+Equity Panel refers to a meeting conducted by the decision-maker to review relevant information and/or hear statements provided by the parties and the University Investigator prior to rendering a finding(s).

 Education program or activity means locations, events, or circumstances where the University exercises substantial control over both the Respondent and context in which discrimination or harassment occurs.
 This includes any building owned or controlled by a student organization that is officially recognized by the University.

-Formal Complaint means a document filed and signed by a Complainant or signed by the Title IX Coordinator and Affirmative Action Officer alleging Prohibited Conduct and requesting to proceed utilizing the Formal Resolution process pursuant to these Procedures.
+Formal Complaint means a document filed and signed by a Complainant or signed by the Title IX Coordinator and Director of Institutional Equity alleging Prohibited Conduct and requesting to proceed utilizing the Formal Resolution process pursuant to these Procedures.

 Formal Complaint Process is the process for resolving complaints of discrimination and/or harassment set forth in these Procedures.
 The Formal Resolution Process involves the filing of a Formal Complaint, an investigation, a determination as to whether University Policy has been violated and, as appropriate, the imposition of sanctions and remedial measures.